SOx Rules (global and local)

 Dry scrubbing technology

 Dry scrubbing is used extensively in shore-based power plants and can produce valuable by-products.
 An additional benefit is that the high temperature in the scrubber burns off any soot and oily residues.
 The first dry scrubbers used for ships were large and did not have the advantage of being able to be housed within the stack.
-This system is potentially still available but an alternative has been developed by Andritz.
+This system is potentially still available but an alternative has been developed.

 The first dry system employed pellets of hydrated lime to absorb sulphur, transforming them to gypsum.
 Although spent pellets need to remain on board for discharge at ports, they are not considered as waste because they can be used for fertiliser and to produce plasterboard among other things.
 The dry system has a lower power consumption than wet systems as no pumps are required.
 However, the weight of the unit is much higher than wet systems.